davidvwijk/packing-puzzle/README.md

 The full assignment can be found in the repo as "asgn5.pdf".

 To run this code, simply download all the helper functions, ensure they are in the path, and run assignment5.m

+For a detailed description of my approach go to https://davidvwijk.github.io/PackingPuzzle/